pfreemantlm/dev-standard/Platform/CampaignService.md

     campaignID=642001

 The output shows assignments, minus weighting information, alongside tracking data (types and sets of pixel URLs).
-In the example output, a Placement-Edition has 2 “Ad Start” pixels, and a Placement-Edition-Companion contains both 1 “Ad Start” pixel and 1 “Clickthrough” tracking pixel:
+In the example output, a Placement-Edition has 2 "Ad Start" pixels, and a Placement-Edition-Companion contains both 1 "Ad Start" pixel and 1 "Clickthrough" tracking pixel:

     {
       "success":true,